alexk49/booksanon/README.md

 # BooksAnon

 ## About

-BooksAnon is a web application, where users can recommend a book to a database without entering any of their own personal data.
-This is a no strings attached book recommendation and exists for people who just want to share something they've read with others.
+BooksAnon is a web application for recommending books and looking for book recommendations.

+Users can recommend a book without entering any personal data.
+This is a no strings attached book recommendation service and exists for people who just want to share something they've read with others.

 The biblographical data is obtained via the [Open Library API](https://openlibrary.org/dev/docs/api/books).
-Every submitted book recommendation is then stored in an sqlite3 database.

-# Set up
+## Set up

 An .env file is required with the following values: